Hello friends, In my today post I will discuss What is GST and different rates of GST in all the categories.

 - The overall cost of goods decreases due to cascading effects on the sale of goods, hence all parties can benefit from the cost decrease.

-We have discussed What is GST and now can discuss the Rates of GST.
+We have discussed What is GST and now we’ll discuss the Rates of GST.

 Rates of GST: